nolash/erc20-pool/README.md

 - Tokens are swapped denominated in their smallest unit (regardless of "decimals").
 - The unit of account of the tokens may differ.
 - The value of the tokens in relation to unit of account may differ.
+- The tokens may be subject to different rates of change.

 ### Providing quotes